ladrl/Domain/Domain.rst

 Challenge
 *********
-Clearly identifying and describing concepts and structures necessary to split up a problem into composable sub-problems.
+Clearly identifying and describing the concepts and structures necessary to split up a problem into composable sub-problems.

 Solution
 ********
 Definition of a template with clearly defined sections and rules for the relations between these sections.
 The relations are stated as rules about terms and must facilitate the description of the evolution of the domain out of its context.
-The terms introduced by the description of the solution of the domain must be defined in a glossary and be set into relation in a semantics description.
+The terms introduced by the description of the solution of the domain must be defined in a glossary and be set into relation to each other in a semantics description.

 Glossary
 --------

 Template :
-  .. todo:: find a good definition, as it is used in the description of the solution
+  A document containing the structure and the rules to describe a domain.

 Section :
-  .. todo:: find a good definition, as it is used in the description of the solution
+  The structuring element of the template.
+It has a title, a purpose and is filled with some content.
+This content must adhere to the rules stated for the section.

 Rule :
-  .. todo:: find a good definition, as it is used in the description of the solution

-Relation :
-  .. todo:: find a good definition, as it is used in the description of the solution
+  A set of constraints a section must fulfill.
+Each rule is formulated to ensure the evolution of the domain from section to section.

 Term :
   A name for a concept or a criteria